 When you can afford to invest, a stock market crash can be like a Black Friday sale for investors.
-If you had psychic powers and invested $10,000 on March 23, 2020, knowing that would be the day the market would hit its low point, you’d have more than $17,000 today.
+If you had psychic powers and invested $10,000 on March 23, 2020, knowing that would be the day the market would hit its low point, you’d have about $17,000 today.

 The problem, of course, is that you don’t have a crystal ball.
 When you invest after a stock market crash, you have to be prepared for the possibility that the market could tank even further.
 But that doesn’t matter if you’re investing for the long term.